-If you itemize your deductions for a taxable year on Form 1040, Schedule A, Itemized Deductions (PDF), you may be able to deduct expenses you paid that year for medical and dental care for yourself, your spouse, and your dependents.
-You may deduct only the amount of your total medical expenses that exceed 7.5% of your adjusted gross income.
-You figure the amount you're allowed to deduct on Form 1040, Schedule A.
+If you itemize your deductions for a taxable year on Schedule A (Form 1040 or 1040-SR), Itemized Deductions (PDF), you may be able to deduct expenses you paid that year for medical and dental care for yourself, your spouse, and your dependents.
+You may deduct only the amount of your total medical expenses that exceed 10% of your adjusted gross income.
+You figure the amount you're allowed to deduct on Schedule A (Form 1040 or 1040-SR).

 Medical care expenses include payments for the diagnosis, cure, mitigation, treatment, or prevention of disease, or payments for treatments affecting any structure or function of the body.

 Deductible medical expenses may include but aren't limited to the following:

 - Payments of fees to doctors, dentists, surgeons, chiropractors, psychiatrists, psychologists, and nontraditional medical practitioners.